OutSystems/docs-validation/templates/procedure.md

 Start  with a **lead-in sentence** in this format: "To do this task, follow these steps:".
 Otherwise, use the **short intro sentence** as the lead-in to the steps.

-1. Add simple and self-contained steps.
+* Add simple and self-contained steps.

-1. Use this step format:
-{Use a verb to start.}
-{Optional: Explanatory text}
 {Optional: Code sample or screenshot that helps your users complete this step.}
 {Optional: The result of completing this step.}

-1. Stick to max.
-7-10 steps to avoid overloading readers.
+* Stick to max.
+7-10 steps.
 If the procedure needs more than 10 steps, break the steps into two procedures.

-2. Do not explain concepts.
+* Do not explain concepts.

-3. Sometimes it's helpful to occasionally provide links to supporting pieces of documentation for more information.Especially, when the user might need a link to supporting background or conceptual information and/or reference materials.
+* Sometimes it's helpful to occasionally provide links to supporting pieces of documentation for more information.Especially, when the user might need a link to supporting background or conceptual information and/or reference materials.
 However, avoid providing too many links within the guide.
 Keep your users on a single page as much as possible and provide links to additional resources at the bottom of the page.

-4. For describing the actions on screen, follow this format:
+1. For describing the actions on screen, follow this format:
-[Where is the location on screen], [what is the action], [why do the action].
+[why do the action] [Where is the location on screen], [what is the action], .
-   Example: “In the **New Screen** window, select **Empty** to display a preview of the empty screen.“
+   Example: “To display a preview of the empty screen, in the **New Screen** window, select **Empty**"
 1. Add screenshots *directly after* the step that describes what the screenshot contains. *(Only for complex steps)* *[Procedure result.
 Next steps.]* *(Optional)*

-**Example 1**
+**Example**
 To create an empty screen, follow these steps:
 1. From **Service Studio**, go to the **Interface** tab and expand the **UI Flows** folder.
 1. From the **UI Flows** folder, select **MainFlow** > **Add Screen**.
-1. In the **New Screen** window, select **Empty** to display a preview of the empty screen.
+1. To display a preview of the empty screen, in the **New Screen** window, select **Empty** .
 1. Select **Create Screen** and **Publish**.
 When the process completes, select **Open in Browser** to view the screen.
 Next, customize it by adding widgets to the empty screen from the **Service Studio** **Interface** tab **Toolbox**.